 Well and well-site clean up and rehabilitation is required under the Oil, Gas and Salt Resources Act.
+Rehabilitation to accommodate subsequent land uses shall be required after extraction and other related activities have ceased.
+Progressive rehabilitation shall be undertaken wherever feasible.
 The Province shall be consulted should existing or future land use designations and zoning patterns conflict with required well and well-site rehabilitation measures.